 Service providers whose data will be included in the national collection are responsible for collecting the agreed data elements and forwarding this information to the appropriate health authority as arranged.
-Service providers are responsible for ensuring that the required information is accurately recorded, and should inform their health authority if they have difficulty collecting the information.
-Service providers are responsible for ensuring that their clients are generally aware of the purpose for which the information is being collected; the fact that the collection of the information is authorised or required; and whether any personal information is passed on to another agency.
-Service providers are also responsible for ensuring that their data collection and storage methods comply with the standards as outlined in the Information Privacy Principles (for Commonwealth agencies) and the National Privacy Principles (for private sector organisations).
+Service providers are responsible for ensuring that:

+- the required information is accurately recorded, and should inform their health authority if they have difficulty collecting the information. - their clients are generally aware of the purpose for which the information is being collected; the fact that the collection of the information is authorised or required; and whether any personal information is passed on to another agency. - their data collection and storage methods comply with the standards as outlined in the Information Privacy Principles (for Commonwealth agencies) and the National Privacy Principles (for private sector organisations).
 In particular, they are responsible for maintaining the confidentiality of their clients and need to ensure that their procedures comply with any existing legislation within their state or territory.